IamPhytan/rosbag-tools/src/rosbag_tools/topic_compare/README.md

 ### Python Code API

-You can also call `rosbag-topic-compare` directly into your Python code :
+You can also call `rosbag-tools topic-compare` directly into your Python code :

 ```py
 from rosbag_tools.topic_compare import BagTopicComparator